 - Projects in partnership with others

-The founding director of the Centre is Dr Stuart Murray Williams, previously chair of the Anabaptist Network, currently chair of the Mennonite Trust and the author of The Naked Anabaptist, whose doctorate was in Anabaptist hermeneutics.
+The founding director of the Centre is Dr Stuart Murray Williams, author of The Naked Anabaptist, whose doctorate was in Anabaptist hermeneutics.

-Honorary fellows of the college who will contribute to the work of the Centre include Dr Lloyd Pietersen, Dr Linda Wilson and Ruth Gouldbourne.
+Honorary fellows of the college who will contribute to the work of the Centre include Dr Lloyd Pietersen and Dr Ruth Gouldbourne.

 The inaugural lecture of the Centre for Anabaptist Studies (on 8 October 2014) was given by visiting Canadian Mennonite scholar, Professor Tom Yoder Neufeld.
 His subject was ‘Anabaptists, the Bible and Violence’.
 You can listen to his lecture here.

 The second annual lecture (on 18 November 2015) was given by Dr Toivo Pilli, who is on staff at the International Baptist Theological Study Centre in Amsterdam.
 His subject was ‘Anabaptists, the Bible and Discipleship’.
 You can listen to his lecture here.

 The third annual lecture (on 22 November 2016) was given by Dr Mary Raber, a Mennonite mission worker in Ukraine.
 Her subject was ‘Recovering Compassion: Post-Soviet Insights for Anabaptists.’
 A recording of her lecture is available on request.

 The fourth annual lecture (on 21 November 2017) was given by Dr Ian Randall, a Baptist historian.
 His subject was ‘A Peace Witness under Pressure: The Bruderhof Community in England, 1936-1942.’
 Notes of his lecture are available on request.